 Share a relaxing day de-stressing and detoxifying.
 Join your partner for an invigorating massage or body treatment at one of Martha’s Vineyards finest spas this Valentine’s Day.
 The Mansion House Spa offers couples massages, as well as hot stone and aromatherapy massages.
 Sea Spa Salon in Edgartown offers treatments specifically tailored to him and her, including customized facials.
 Try one of their signature body scrubs and leave feeling softer and more rejuvenated than ever.

 Enjoy some of the Island’s most talented musicians for live entertainment that will get you on your feet.
-Beloved performer Mike Benjamin will be playing acoustic covers of classic hits at the Newes for America Pub in Edgartown from 7 to 9PM.
+Beloved performer Mike Benjamin will be playing acoustic covers of classic hits at the Newes from America Pub in Edgartown from 7 to 9PM.
 Be sure to grab a seat at the bar and score one of their iconic wooden nickels.
 The lively duo, Brothers McMahon will steal your heart at the Ritz, where they’ll be performing a mix of rock, pop and classics at the Island’s most storied dive bar.

 The real treat this Valentine’s Day (and every day on Martha’s Vineyard!) is the natural beauty of the Island which makes it the most picturesque location for romantic walks along the beach.
 February may not make for a hot day under the sun, but a bundled up stroll along the sand with your partner is one of the most romantic ways to spend some time together.
 Plus now’s the time that you can access some of the Island’s most beloved beaches like Lucy Vincent Beach and Lambert’s Cove Beach, which are restricted to town residents in the summer.